-22nd October, 2014
+22nd October 2014

-The conference was organized by GHEaSES International, Asian Institute of Technology and Management, WECAN, IEFS, NRN Australia and Kathmandu University along with the co-operation of Alternative Energy Program Centre, SEMAN and NMHDA, where, people related to energy sector and experts were involved.
-The conference was mainly focussed on Nepal’s economy, contributions from energy sector, its possibility, status of hydropower and renewable energy, new technologies and its applicability.
+The conference was organized by GHEaSES International, Asian Institute of Technology and Management, WECAN, IEFS, NRN Australia and Kathmandu University along with the co-operation of Alternative Energy Program Centre, SEMAN and NMHDA, where, people related to the energy sector and experts were involved.
+The conference was mainly focussed on Nepal’s economy, contributions from the energy sector, its possibility, the status of hydropower and renewable energy, new technologies and its applicability.